• Skip to primary navigation

 Why should I not use store-bought teriyaki sauce every day?

 Teriyaki sauce made with soy sauce has high sodium content.
-High sodium is not good for heart health.
-So you should restrict the use of teriyaki sauce.
-But the good news is that this homemade gluten-free teriyaki sauce made with tamari has less sodium (3 times lesser) as compared to the store-bought teriyaki.
+High sodium is not suitable for heart health.
+So, you should restrict the use of teriyaki sauce.
+But the good news is that this homemade gluten-free teriyaki sauce made with tamari has less sodium (3 times less) than the store-bought teriyaki.

-Also, regular intake of sugar-based (though it's brown sugar) sauce may cause harm to our body system.
-So healthier is to add honey or maple syrup for the vegan sauce.
+Also, regular sugar-based (though it's brown sugar) sauce may cause harm to our body system.
+So, it is healthier to add honey or maple syrup to the vegan sauce.

-You need to refrigerate your teriyaki sauce for longer shelf life.
+You need to refrigerate your teriyaki sauce for a longer shelf life.
 If refrigerated, it can go well for a month or so.
-If you are not refrigerating the sauce then it may lose color and odor.
+If you are not refrigerating the sauce, it may lose color and odor.

 How to store this teriyaki sauce?

-The best way is to refrigerate the sauce once cooled and thaw when you have to use it for marinade or glaze.
-Otherwise, it may lose aroma and flavors.
+The best way is to refrigerate the sauce once cooled and thaw when used for marinade or glaze.
+Otherwise, it may lose its aroma and flavor.

-Authentic teriyaki sauce is not keto-friendly since it has sugar and the keto diet says no to sugar or honey/ maple.
-So if you are on diet, don't just buy a teriyaki sauce.
-But the good part is you can always make your low carb keto version homemade teriyaki sauce easily at home.
+Authentic teriyaki sauce is not keto-friendly since it has sugar, and the keto diet says no to sugar or honey/ maple.
+So, if you are on a diet, don't just buy a teriyaki sauce.
+But the good part is you can easily customize your low-carb keto version of homemade teriyaki sauce at home.

-For low carb keto-friendly teriyaki sauce, you have to substitute a few ingredients with keto-approved ingredients.
+Forย low-carb,ย keto-friendly teriyaki sauce, you must substitute a few ingredients with keto-approved ones.

-• Sugar:- Use keto sweetener such as stevia, fruit sweetener
+• Sugar:- Use keto sweeteners such as stevia, fruit sweeteners

 • Rice Vinegar:- Use apple cider vinegar